 Are there any other fees?
 No.

 Can she bring a cell phone, Kindle or i pod?
 NO. To maintain safety for all, no cell phones or electronics are allowed.
 That includes turned off in a suitcase.
 If one is required for travel it can be turned in upon arrival at the camp.
 If you want to pack a camera make sure it is only a camera with no other capabilities.

 Who stays with the campers at night?
-An adult staff member.
+At least 2 adult staff members.
 The facility owners also live on site and are on the first floor of the bunk house.

 How many girls are in each week of camp?
 Our camps are for up to 12 girls.